sveltejs/kit/documentation/docs/25-build-and-deploy/60-adapter-cloudflare.md

 ### Testing Locally

-`platform.env` is only available in your build, for testing locally we can use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler) **version 3**.
-Once you have built your site you can run `wrangler pages dev .svelte-kit/cloudflare`, ensure you have your [bindings](https://developers.cloudflare.com/workers/wrangler/configuration/#bindings) in your `wrangler.toml`.
+`platform.env` is only available in your build, for testing the build we can use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler) **version 3**.
+Once you have built your site, run `wrangler pages dev .svelte-kit/cloudflare`.
+Ensure you have your [bindings](https://developers.cloudflare.com/workers/wrangler/configuration/#bindings) in your `wrangler.toml`.

 ## Notes